NextronSystems/analysis-cockpit-manual/usage/setup-guide.rst

 .. code:: console

-   nextron@cockpit:~$ passwd
+   nextron@asgard-ac:~$ passwd
    Changing password for nextron.
    Current password:
    New password:
    Retype new password:
-   passwd: password updates successfully
+   passwd: password updated successfully

 Make sure to write that new password down or better save it into a password safe.